 Under the law, Muslim men may marry non-Muslim women who are “people of the book” (Christian or Jewish).
 Muslim women may not marry non-Muslim men.
 Non-Muslim men and Muslim women who marry are subject to arrest, trial, and imprisonment on grounds of engaging in extramarital sex, which carries a minimum sentence of one year in jail, as the marriage is considered invalid; any extramarital sex between persons of any religion is subject to the same penalties.

-In the event of a divorce between a Muslim father and non-Muslim mother, the law grants child custody to the Muslim father.
-Non-Muslim wives of citizens are also ineligible for naturalization.
+In the event of a divorce between a Muslim father and non-Muslim mother, sharia law will usually apply.
+Strict interpretation of sharia – which oftentimes favors the father – does not apply to child custody cases.
+The father, deemed the guardian, provides for the child financially, while the mother, the custodian, provides day-to-day care of the child.
+Non-Muslim wives of citizens are ineligible for naturalization.
 There is no automatic spousal inheritance provision for wives under the law if the husband is Muslim and the wife is non-Muslim.
 Such wives may not inherit their husband’s property unless named as a beneficiary in their husband’s will.

-In November the Emirate of Abu Dhabi’s judicial department signed an agreement with Christian leaders to legally mediate divorces for non-Muslims, provided that the bride and groom are both residents of the emirate.
-Under the previous system, persons filing for divorce would undergo mandatory mediation sessions with court counsellors, often with Arabic interpreters.
-Church officials are permitted to officiate at weddings for non-Muslims, but the marriage certificate must still be obtained from the Abu Dhabi Justice Department.
+Abu Dhabi’s judicial department permits Christian leaders to legally mediate divorces for Christians and agnostics if the bride and groom are both residents of the emirate.
+The government permits church officials to officiate at weddings for non-Muslims, but the couple must also obtain the marriage certificate from the Abu Dhabi Justice Department.
 In both cases of marriage and divorce, the church official must be registered with the Ministry of Justice as officially recognized to perform these acts.

 Noncitizens may register wills in the emirate in which they live.
 In the absence of a will filed with the government, the assets of foreigners who die are subject to sharia.
-The Abu Dhabi judicial system opened a non-Muslim wills office in August allowing non-Muslims to register their wills as a way to safeguard their assets and preserve their children’s inheritance rights.
+Non-Muslims are able to register their wills with the Abu Dhabi judicial system as a way to safeguard their assets and preserve their children’s inheritance rights.
 In Dubai, foreigners may file wills at the Dubai International Financial Center (DIFC) Court Wills and Probate Registry and include their own choice of law clause.
-The DIFC Court Wills and Probate Registry opened a virtual registry in October, to support overseas investors.
+The DIFC Wills Service Center allows non-Muslim business owners and shareholders to designate an heir.
 Dubai wills not filed in the DIFC Court are subject to sharia.
-A 2016 agreement provides for the mutual enforcement of judgments between the Ras Al Khaimah courts and the DIFC Court, extending DIFC jurisdiction to the Emirate of Ras al Khaimah.
-In May the Abu Dhabi government established two new courts for Personal Status and Inheritance for non-Muslims in the Abu Dhabi Court of First Instance.
+The DIFC’s jurisdiction extends to the Emirate of Ras al Khaimah.
+There are courts for Personal Status and for Inheritance for non-Muslims in the Abu Dhabi Court of First Instance.

 The law prohibits activities the government deems supportive of political or extremist interpretations of Islam.
 These include the use of the internet or any other electronic means to promote views the government believes insult religions, promote sectarianism, damage national unity or the reputation of the state, or harm public order and public morals.
-Punishments include imprisonment and fines from 500,000 AED ($136,000) to one million AED ($272,000).
+Punishments include imprisonment and fines from 500,000 dirhams ($136,000) to one million dirhams ($272,000).
+In August the government increased the penalties for electronic violations of the law, including raising the maximum fine to four million dirhams ($1.09 million).
 The law prohibits membership in groups the government designates as terrorist organizations, with penalties up to life imprisonment and capital punishment.

 The law restricts charitable fundraising activities, including by religious organizations, by prohibiting the collection of donations or advertising fundraising campaigns without prior approval from authorities.

-Dubai authorities passed a law in July designating the Community Development Authority (CDA) as the official body mandated to oversee all civil institutions and nonprofits in the emirate, including non-Muslim religious groups.
+The Dubai CDA is the official body mandated to oversee all civil institutions and nonprofits in the emirate, including non-Muslim religious groups.
 The CDA issues operating licenses and permits for events, and monitors fundraising activities.
 The law also states that civil institutions may only collect donations or launch fundraising campaigns after obtaining the CDA’s written approval.
-Fines for noncompliance range from 500 AED ($140) to 100,000 AED ($27,200).
+Fines for noncompliance range from 500 dirhams ($140) to 100,000 dirhams ($27,200).

 The country is not a party to the International Covenant on Civil and Political Rights.